-Our Mental Health & Wellbeing Service is committed to helping you access the most appropriate support and information.
+Our Mental Health & Wellbeing Service, based on the Ground Floor of The Link building, is committed to helping you access the most appropriate support and information.
 As such, all first appointments relating to mental health and wellbeing take the form of an initial assessment with a member of the team.

 The purpose of this appointment is to provide you with an opportunity to discuss your main concerns and to explore your needs in a confidential and supportive environment.
 It will give you the opportunity to discuss what service and/or support is appropriate following the assessment.

-The Mental Health & Wellbeing Adviser provides support, advice and guidance to prospective and current students of UCB.
+The Mental Health & Wellbeing Adviser provides support, advice and guidance to prospective and current students of University College Birmingham.